-- Children to continue reading from the colour-band books.
-They then move on to becoming a 'Free reader' and can chose, with guidance at the start, their own library book or book from the book corner. - One spelling activity to be completed at home each week - One piece of English which could consist of a reading comprehension, short writing task or a grammar task.
+- When the children have completed their Phonics journey, they will then move on to becoming a 'Free reader' and can chose, with guidance at the start, their own library book or book from the book corner. - The children will bring home one spelling activity to be completed at home each week and one English activity which could consist of a reading comprehension, short writing task or a grammar task.